default mode is rt (read text)

 Exercises

-• Write a program that reads a known filename f1.txt which contains a single column of numbers in Python syntax.
+• Write a program that reads a known filename f1.txt which contains a single column of numbers.
 Your task is to display the sum of these numbers, which is 10485.14 for the given example.

 $ cat f1.txt